Home > Mortgage Loans > FHA Loans > FHA Loan Requirements

 • No matter how large your down payment, FHA loans require borrowers to pay an upfront mortgage insurance premium (MIP) at closing, as well as an annual MIP for at least 11 years.

-• You can use an FHA loan to buy, build or renovate a home, or to refinance an existing mortgage.
+• You can use an FHA loan to buy, build, or renovate a home or to refinance an existing mortgage, but there are restrictions on the type of home you can purchase and how much you can spend.

-FHA loans are mortgages that are provided by private lenders, but insured by the Federal Housing Administration (FHA), which is part of the U.S. Department of Housing and Urban Development (HUD).
+FHA loans are mortgages provided by private lenders and insured by the FHA, which is part of the U.S. Department of Housing and Urban Development (HUD).
 This means that if a borrower defaults on an FHA-backed loan, the FHA will reimburse the lender for the loan’s unpaid principal balance.

-Because FHA-approved lenders are taking less risk when they fund an FHA loan, they can offer this type of mortgage to borrowers who have lower credit scores, or who don’t have much saved for a down payment.
+Because FHA-approved lenders are taking less risk when they fund an FHA loan, they can offer this type of mortgage to borrowers with lower credit scores or who have little savings for a down payment.
 FHA loans are especially popular with first-time homebuyers.

 FHA mortgage requirements can vary by lender, but the basic FHA mortgage loan requirements include: